DreamyStranger/MonoGame-Platformer/README.md

   - Press **P** to go to the previous level.
   - Press **R** to reload the current level.

-Please ensure that the game window is active and in focus for the keyboard controls to work properly.

 ## Navigating the Project

 When exploring the project, you will come across the following folders: